-- 8.2.12 An arborist climbing line redirect shall not be configured to allow the components to become unintentionally disconnected from the secondary suspension point. - 8.2.13 Arborist climbing line redirects or artificial anchorage points (false crotch) shall be installed on suspension points able to withstand the forces applied during climbing operations and configured to not put excessive stress on the tie-in/suspension point. - 8.2.14 The tie-in point shall be positioned so that the arborist will not be subject to an uncontrolled swing. - 8.2.15 When the arborist is working, a suitable stopper knot shall be tied near the end of the arborist climbing line unless the arborist has positively confirmed the system has enough rope for the arborist to reach the ground. - 8.2.16 An arborist working from a stem or spar without a suitable branch union (natural crotch) shall select tie-in points or a tie-in method which prevents the climbing line from sliding down or up off the stem during climbing operations.
-Placing a climbing line around a stem in an area without a lateral limb is not acceptable unless the climbing line is cinched or choked around the stem or unless it runs through a double-wrapped or adjustable artificial anchorage point (false crotch) secured around the stem. - 8.2.17 If a climbing line is compromised beyond the manufacturer's recommended specifications while in use, the arborist shall secure themselves with a work-positioning lanyard and immediately replace the compromised climbing line. - 8.2.18 The ground crew, after communicating with the arborist aloft that the drop zone is safe to enter, shall keep the climbing line free of debris and obstructions, protect it from damage, and report any damage to the arborist. - 8.2.19 The arborist shall check their system and climbing line beneath the climbing hitch or mechanical device for damage before and while descending. - 8.2.20 Arborists' climbing systems shall not make contact with moving parts of a rigging system when the load is moving. - 8.2.21 When ascending a ladder to gain access to a tree, the arborist shall not work from or leave the ladder until they are tied in or secured.
+- 8.2.12 An arborist climbing line redirect shall not be configured to allow the components to become unintentionally or accidentally disconnected from the secondary suspension point. - 8.2.13 Arborist climbing line redirects or artificial anchorage points (false crotch) shall be installed on suspension points able to withstand the forces applied during climbing operations and configured to not put excessive stress on the tie-in/suspension point. - 8.2.14 The tie-in point shall be positioned so that the arborist will not be subject to an uncontrolled swing. - 8.2.15 When the arborist is working at height, a suitable stopper knot shall be tied near the end of the arborist climbing line unless the arborist has positively confirmed the system has enough rope for the arborist to reach the ground. - 8.2.16 An arborist working from a stem or spar without a suitable branch union (natural crotch) shall select tie-in points or a tie-in method which prevents the climbing line from sliding down or up off the stem during climbing operations.
+Placing a climbing line around a stem in an area without a lateral limb is not acceptable unless the climbing line is cinched or choked around the stem or unless it runs through a double-wrapped or adjustable artificial anchorage point (false crotch) secured around the stem. - 8.2.17 If a climbing line is compromised beyond the manufacturer's recommended specifications while in use, the arborist shall secure themselves with a work-positioning lanyard and immediately replace the compromised climbing line. - 8.2.18 The ground crew, after communicating with the arborist aloft that the drop zone is safe to enter, shall keep the climbing line free of debris and obstructions, protect it from damage, and report any damage to the arborist. - 8.2.19 The arborist shall check their system and climbing line beneath the climbing hitch or mechanical device for damage before and while descending. - 8.2.20 Arborists and their Arborists' climbing systems shall not make contact with moving or swinging parts of a rigging system when making a release cut or when the load is moving. - 8.2.21 Arborists shall take steps to avoid trapping, pinning, or entangling themselves in the climbing system should the tree split or the rigging system fail.

+$8.2.2\underline{12}$ When ascending a ladder to gain access to a tree, the arborist shall not work from or leave the ladder until they are tied in or secured.